SimonGeering/SimonGeering/README.md

 ### [Admin Assistant](https://github.com/SimonGeering/AdminAssistant)

-This is my main personal project that is closest to the sort of code i work on professionally.
+This is my main personal project that is closest to the sort of code I work on professionally.
 It gives me somewhere safe (i.e not in works codebase 😄) to try new technologies and techniques on an enterprise grade system with sufficient real world complexity.

 Whilst it's always going to be WIP, the core backend web-api is well under way at the time of writing.
 The various UI projects are POC / Prototypes at the moment and there is a lot missing in terms of non-functional capabilities, such as security, better error handling, logging & instrumentation etc.